 As an alternative to purchasing a motorcycle-only parking permit, people who drive a car/truck and ride motorcycles may purchase a repositionable parking permit.
 The repositionable permit may be displayed in a vehicle or on a motorcycle.
 This repositionable permit allows a motorcycle to be parked legally in a motorcycle OR regular vehicle parking space.
 It is the parking permit holder's responsibility to ensure the security of the parking permit.
 A clear, plastic parking permit case can be purchased, at the UTAPS office, for displaying the repositionable parking permit on a motorcycle.

 Residence Hall parking permits are issued to persons who live in the Residence Hall complex.
-Residence Hall parking permits are valid in the Residence Hall lot, Parking Structure 2, 4th floor, residence parking.
+Lot 2 residence hall permits are not valid in Parking Structure 2, 4th floor, residence parking.
 Parking Structure 2 residence hall permits are not valid in Lot 2 residence parking.
 All residence hall parking permits are additionally valid in Lot 10, Lot 14 and Parking Structure 4.
 See our Off-Peak Parking periods below for times when Residence Hall parking permits are valid outside of the parking areas mentioned above.